 However, they are a bit more dog than a lot of people want, they aren’t a good choice for first-time owners, and they are targeted by breed-specific legislation in some places.
 These factors should all reduce their demand and price.
 Rottweilers are also prone to a number of health problems, and they require a ton of space, attention, and food.

 Frankly, their high price is a bit puzzling, but as far as I’m concerned, they’re worth every penny in your pocket.

 9. English Bulldog ($2,000 to $4,000)

 The English bulldog is one of the most instantly recognizable breeds in the world.
 Short, stocky and a bit sluggish, these cute little dogs are very entertaining to watch as they try to make their way in the world.

 But while bulldogs (the “English” portion of their name has officially been dropped, but we still use it to distinguish them from American bulldogs) can make loving and affectionate pets, they often experience an array of health problems.
 These health problems eat into the profits of breeders, who then pass these costs on to consumers.

 Most bulldogs are born via Caesarean section, and they frequently suffer from hip problems and breathing difficulties.
 These factors mean that the demand for the dogs often exceeds the supply, thereby keeping the price of these little waddlers high.

 10. German Shepherds ($1,500 to $7,500)

-German shepherds are incredibly popular dogs (the AKC lists them as the second most popular breed in the U.S.), who are famous for their intelligence and impressive abilities.
+German shepherds are incredibly popular (the AKC lists them as the second most popular breed in the U.S.) and well-behaved dogs, who are famous for their intelligence and impressive abilities.
 They’re affectionate, friendly, loyal and protective – everything most people would want in a dog.